A traffic-light analysis of how well the Brexit negotiations meet the UK Chamber's key aims

 Preserve existing ease of doing business

 The continued free flow of ro-ro freight between the UK and its neighbours is of vital economic importance to all countries concerned, which all rely on just-in-time supply chains.
-The Government is considering two custom systems after the UK leaves the EU: a "new customs partnership" and a "highly streamlined arrangement"
+The best means of achieving this is through a negotiated future agreement and the UK-EU Withdrawal Agreement, while not perfect is the best proposal available.

-The new customs partnership depends upon a negotiated trade agreement that replicates the trade facilitation measures that currently benefit UK and EU logistic chains.
 The Government are working closely with UK Chamber in identifying how custom processes presently work, how they can be improved and where alignment is possible.
-With the October negotiation deadline looming however, the Chamber encourages the Government to quicken its progress and provide better guidance to what UK ro-ro operators can expect in their operational regualtions. .
+The Chamber encourages the Government to quicken its progress and provide better guidance to what UK ro-ro operators can expect in their operational regualtions. .

 Ensure access to talent